-The Location will consist in running the line over the routes decided upon, with all the necessary measurements and calculations for establishing the grade, setting slope stakes, determining the amount of earth-work, designing the buildings, bridges, culverts, etc.
+The Location will consist in running the line over the route decided upon, with all the necessary measurements and calculations for establishing the grade, setting slope stakes, determining the amount of earthwork, designing the buildings, bridges, culverts, etc.

-The Drawings will include : Alignment, Profile, Plans, and Sections.
+The Drawings will include Alignment, Profile, Plans, and Sections.

-The Estimates will give the cost of ground, earth-work, structures, rolling stock, etc. ; expenses of operating the line, and estimated income.
-A Memoir will also be required at the opening of the fourth year upon an allowed subject, and a Project in Engineering construction will be executed during the year.
+The Estimates will give the cost of ground, earth-work, structures, rolling stock, etc.

+A Memoir will be required at the opening of the fourth year upon an allowed subject, and a Project in Engineering construction will be executed during the year.
 See also "Thesis," page 28.

-The School is provided with both English and American Instruments for the different branches of Engineering Practice, and for the Astronomical work of Higher Surveying.
-It has numerous models for illustration of its specialities and access to the Cabinets of the other Schools.
-To facilitate the practice in Trigonometrical and Land Surveying, it has a specially prepared area, in which the difficulties of plain surveying are presented to the beginner as he is able to meet them, and where he is This area is subdivided taught practical methods of overcoming them. by a large number of lines, the positions of which are accurately known, but not by the student.
+The school is provided with both English and American instruments for the different branches of Engineering Practice, and for the Astronomical work of Higher Surveying.
+It has numerous models for illustration of its specialities, and access to the cabinets of the other schools.
+To facilitate the practice in Trigonometrical and Land Surveying, it has a specially prepared area, in which the difficulties of plane surveying are presented to the beginner as he is able to meet them, and where he is taught practical methods of overcoming them.
+This area is subdivided by a large number of lines, the position of which are accurately known, but not by the student.
 He is then required to determine the positions of the "corners" by various methods, and to calculate the enclosed areas.
 Other problems are given in determining inaccessible distances, passing obstacles, avoiding local attraction, etc., for which the ground is prepared.
 The number of divisions is so large that no two students need have the same problem, and so accurately laid out that the correctness of the student's work can at once be determined.